t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Introduction

 Data-driven metamaterials design (DDMD) offers a route to intelligently design metamaterials.
-In general, the approaches build on three main steps: data acquisition, model construction, and inference for design purposes.
+In general, the approach builds on three main steps: data acquisition, model construction, and inference for design purposes.
 DDMD typically starts with a precomputed dataset that includes a large number of structure-property pairs~\cite{zhu2017two,liu2018generative, ma2019probabilistic, wang2020deep,chan2021metaset}.
 Machine learning model construction follows to learn the underlying mapping from structure to property, and sometimes vice versa.
-Then the data-driven model is used for design optimization, such as at the ``building block" or unit cell level, and optionally tiling in the macroscale as well when aperiodic designs are of interest.
-The key distinctions of DDMD against conventional approaches are that (\textit{i}) DDMD can accommodate domain knowledge (in both dataset and model) with topologically free design variation; (\textit{ii}) it has little restrictions on analytical formulations of design interest; (\textit{iii}) some of DDMD enables iteration-free design, which pays off the initial cost of data acquisition and model construction.
-Capitalizing on the advantages, DDMD has reported a plethora of achievements in recent years from diverse domains~\cite{yu2018mechanical,liu2018generative, ma2019probabilistic, wang2020deep, wang2019robust, so2019simultaneous, gurbuz2021generative}.
+Then the data-driven model is used for design optimization, such as at the ``building block” or unit cell level, and optionally tiling in the macroscale as well when aperiodic designs are of interest~\cite{wang2022data, chan2022remixing, da2022data, wang2021mechanical}.
+The key distinctions of DDMD against conventional approaches are that (i) DDMD accelerates multiscale design optimization via exploring the vast design space efficiently; (ii) it has little restrictions on analytical formulations of design interest; and (iii) some DDMD approaches enable on-demand design without iterations, which pays off the initial cost of data acquisition and model construction.
+Capitalizing on the advantages, DDMD has reported a plethora of achievements for diverse design problems in recent years~\cite{yu2018mechanical,liu2018generative, ma2019probabilistic, wang2020deep, wang2019robust, so2019simultaneous, gurbuz2021generative}.